vaibhav276/demo-bank/README.md

 2. Verify that the updated config is picked up by Config server.
 Run `http :8071/{service}/{profile}` to get its config from Config server.
 3. Run `http :8071/actuator/busupdate` to relay the updates to all business services
 4. Verify that the business services have got the updated config.
 This can be done by executing APIs like `http :8080/api/v1/info/config` (For example, for accounts service)

+### Eureka Server
+Eureka Server is exposed at - http://localhost:8070/eureka

+### Gateway server
+The gateway server routes are exposed at - http://localhost:8072/actuator/gateway/routes